Bug in shell code minimization

 #1 Updated by Mark Abraham almost 2 years ago

 - Assignee set to Mark Abraham

 - Affected version - extra info set to all previous 2018 versions

-#11 Updated by David van der Spoel over 1 year ago
+#11 Updated by David van der Spoel almost 2 years ago

 Looking into this a bit more.
 We have forces on the shell that are very small, 1e-3 kJ/mol nm.
 According to Hooke's law F = k Dx, so we compute Dx, the change in position to minimize the energy (or get zero force) as

 Since k in this case ~ 500 000 kJ/mol nm^2 we have Dx = 2e-10 nm which leads to precision issues.

 Then this is used for the numerical derivation of the Hessian using df/dx = (f(x+delta)-f(x-delta))/(2 delta).